Chapel of the Resurrection, Brussels: Interior

-While the chapel's neo-Renaissance facade and its exterior remained unchanged, the interior was completely restructured and designed by Marionex Architects, Brussels.
-Today's building has four storeys: The visitor enters the chapel through a foyer (ground floor), which is used as a meeting and exhibition space.
+While the chapel's neo-Renaissance façade and its exterior remained unchanged, the interior was completely restructured and designed by Marionex Architects, Brussels.
+Today's building has four storeys, with visitors entering the chapel through a foyer (ground floor), which is used as a meeting and exhibition space.
 The basement contains a crypt, reserved for silent prayer and worship.
-The gold-plated cross is a work of the Belgian sculptor Philippe Denis.
+The gold-plated cross is a work of the sculptor Philippe Denis.
 The liturgical main room is now located on the first floor and is accessible by an interior staircase and a lift.

 Windows and organ

 Since the church has lost its full original height, new windows by the Viennese artist Thomas Reinhold were inserted.
-The side windows show the themes of Creation, Incarnation, the Burning Bush and Pentecost, whereas the window of the main facade represents the Resurrection.
-They windows produced by the factory of the Schlierbach convent in Upper Austria and financed by nine Austrian regions.
+The side windows show the themes of Creation, Incarnation, the Burning Bush and Pentecost, whereas the window of the main façade represents the Resurrection.
+They were produced by the factory of the Schlierbach convent in Upper Austria and financed by nine Austrian regions.
 On a side gallery, the chapel has an organ from the workshop Etienne Debaisieux, the instrument being a gift by the Evangelical Church in Germany (EKD).
 In the floor above, the building accommodates a meeting hall and office rooms (not visible from outside).

 Pastoral approach and current functions

 The Chapel of the Resurrection is not a parish church.
 Due to its particular location in a business district and in close proximity to the EU institutions (Council of the European Union, European Parliament, European Commission, etc.), it serves as a place of discussion, meeting and prayer linked to these work-places.
 Therefore, the chapel is opened mostly on weekdays.
 It offers a wide range of liturgical events, taking in consideration the diversity of confessions, languages and nationalities of this mainly within a mostly "European" public.
-On the first and third Sundays of each month a Finnish Lutheran communion service is held in the morning as part of the Finnish Seamen's Mission.
+On the first and third Sundays of each month, a Finnish Lutheran communion service is held in the morning as part of the Finnish Seamen's Mission.
 A Catholic multilingual youth mass takes place every first and third Sunday of each month in the evening.
 Because of its proximity to the European Union's offices, the chapel is well used by EU civil servants and is used for weddings, baptisms, and memorial services.
 The chapel is conducted by a pastoral team of religious and lay volunteers.
 In addition to regular morning prayers (on weekdays), Catholic, Lutheran and Eastern Orthodox services are offered, usually at lunch time, in several languages, but mainly in English and French.